Volunteer With JSSA

 Commitment: Occasionally monthly

-Volunteers host collection drives based on the current need of clients, advertising with family, friends, and colleagues to collect new, necessary items.
-They then package collected items into kits and drop them off at our office in Rockville for care managers to distribute to clients.
+Volunteers host collection drives based on clients’ current needs, advertising with family, friends, and colleagues to collect new, necessary items.
+They then package the collected items into kits and drop them off at our office in Rockville for care managers to distribute to clients.

 Hospice

 Volunteers offer emotional, spiritual, and social support to people in their last weeks and months of life and their families.
 Caregiving support volunteers provide companionship, help with shopping, and respite for caregivers to help people living with a life-threatening illness and their families.
-Volunteers must complete a 3-phase training, consisting of online and in-person training.
+Volunteers must complete a three-phase training program consisting of online and in-person training.

 Office Support

-Volunteers help cover the front desk receptionist position as on-call and floater coverage during the lunch hour.
+Volunteers help cover the front desk receptionist position as on-call and floater coverage during lunch.
 Volunteers answer the phone, greet clients, welcome guests, etc.

 Volunteer Form